ceramicstudio/js-composedb/website/docs/api/commands/cli.composite.md

 Creates a runtime definition of the composite and saves it in given path(s).

-You will need the runtime definition to configure your ComposeDB Client.
-You can find a detailed guide on how to configure a ComposeDB Client [here](../../client-setup.mdx)
+You will need the runtime definition to configure your ComposeDB Client. <!-- replace with client setup guide You can find a detailed guide on how to configure a ComposeDB Client [here](../../client-setup.mdx) -->

 ```
 USAGE